joshuakaisar/mywebclass-agile-docs-jk259/documentation/templates/theme/initiatives/epics/stories/tasks/task18.md

-Task Title: Create a feedback form and report
+Sure!
+Here's a new task:

+Task Title: Add multi-language support to the website

-User Story: As a website user, I want to provide feedback to the website administrator, so that my concerns can be addressed and improvements can be made to the website.
+User Story: As a user who speaks a language other than English, I want to be able to view the website content in my preferred language so that I can better understand and engage with the website.

-Description: The task is to create a feedback form that will capture the user's name, email address, feedback type, and feedback message.
-The feedback form should be user-friendly and accessible to all users.
-Once the user submits the feedback form, the data should be stored in a database for future reference.
-The website should also send a confirmation message to the user acknowledging receipt of the feedback.

-A report summarizing the feedback received from users and the actions taken to address the feedback should be created.
-The report should include the feedback type, the number of feedback received, and a summary of the feedback messages.
-The report should also include the action taken to address each feedback message.
+Description:

+The task involves adding multi-language support to the website to allow users to view website content in different languages.
+The website should provide a language selection option for users to choose their preferred language.
+The website should be able to display content in different languages based on the user's selection.

+The multi-language support should be implemented in a way that allows for easy addition of new languages in the future.
+The content should be translated accurately and contextually, taking into account differences in language and cultural nuances.

+Acceptance Criteria:

+The website has a language selection option for users to choose their preferred language.
+The website content is displayed in the user's selected language.
+The language selection option and language-specific content is visible and accessible across all website pages.
+The content is translated accurately and contextually, taking into account language and cultural differences.
+The multi-language support is implemented in a way that allows for easy addition of new languages in the future.
-Effort Estimate: 20 hours
+Effort Estimate: 16 hours

-Assigned To: Web Developer
+Assigned To: Back-end Developer

-Priority: High
+Priority: Medium

 Status: Not started